Connecticut Civil Statute of Limitations Laws

 |Judgments||20 yrs. (variations for small claims judgments) §52-598|

 Statutes of limitation on civil cases are intended to create general fairness and reliability when it comes to filing lawsuits.
 Plaintiffs are required to decide whether to press a lawsuit or not in a timely matter.
 On the other hand, potential defendants should receive notice that they may have committed some harm against another party.
 The limitation ensures they will not have a legal matter hanging over their head indefinitely.

 Related Resources for Connecticut Civil Statute of Limitations Laws:

 Even if you may have a very good legal claim for damages, time limits are not negotiable.
 If you don’t file your lawsuit within the required statutory limit, it may not matter.
 You can also visit FindLaw’s section on Statute of Limitations in Civil Cases for more general information on this topic.

 Hartford.
 New Haven.
 Stamford.
 It doesn't matter the city.
 The time limit to file a a civil action in Connecticut is the same throughout.
 However, the civil statute of limitations does depend on the type of case involved.
-If you have a personal injury matter or a legal dispute, it's in your best interests to contact an injury attorney for a free claim evaluation.
+If you have a personal injury matter or a legal dispute, it's in your best interests to contact a Connecticut litigation attorney as soon as possible.